 The Night driver was charged with hiring his own crew for the shepherding and protection of the Caravan.
 The regular outriders and guards of the Caravan will rest by day, and leave the safe passage through the Green Sea to the Night driver and his … new coterie, a Night Guard.

-You have been found, selected, and hired by the quiet Night Driver or, well, his lieutenant, Chain.
+You have been found, selected, and hired by the quiet, hidden figure of the Night Driver or, well, their lieutenant, Chain.

 You have been dubbed The Night Guard, and given a small badge showing a white wagon wheel on a black field to identify you.
 You will defend the night passage of the Caravan across the Green Sea while the caravan’s guards proper get their rest.